aghasemi/swissenergyprices/README.md

-# Dasboards for Swiss Energy Prices
+# Dashboards for Swiss Energy Prices